ipoom-jeong/resume_ipoom/content/publication/warped-compaction-maximizing-gpu-register-file-bandwidth-utilization-via-operand-compaction/index.md

   - admin
   - Myung Kuk Yoon
   - Nam Sung Kim
-publication: IEEE International Symposium on High Performance Computer Architecture (HPCA)
+publication: IEEE International Symposium on High-Performance Computer Architecture (HPCA)
 abstract: "The GPU has been successfully used for diverse emerging compute-intensive applications, including imaging, computer vision, and more recently, deep learning, to name a few.